anguyen8/gScoreCAM/README.md

 ```

 #### ImageNetv2 evaluation
 To evaluate ImageNetv2, we use Choe et al's evaluation script directly.
-Please first follow [this repo](https://github.com/clovaai/wsolevaluation) to download the data and evaluation script.
-We use [this script]() provided in their repo, you may download the script and run the following:
+Please first clone [this repo](https://github.com/clovaai/wsolevaluation) and then follow their data preparation instruction to download and prepare the data.
+We use [this script](https://github.com/clovaai/wsolevaluation/blob/master/dataset/prepare_imagenet.sh) provided in their repo, you may download the script and run the following:
 ```
 ./dataset/prepare_imagenet.sh
 ```